PCL-Reasoner/V1.5/README.md

 ### 8.3 Evaluation Results

 Detailed evaluation results on AIME24/AIME25 are shown in the table below.
-To ensure evaluation accuracy, we used the Avg@32 metric (average of 32 samples) for our evaluation:
+To ensure evaluation accuracy, we used the pass@1 metric (averaged over 32 samples) for our evaluation:

 <!-- Table base styling (optional) -->
 <!-- Table content -->